Michaels Engineering Geophysics

 NEW ON LIVE IMAGE:

-The window manager is LXDE.
-The operating system is Debian 10.0 (Buster).
+The window manager is MATE.
+The operating system is Debian 12.0 (BOOKWORM).
 Boot from the DVD or USB.

 Note: It does not matter what your normal operating system is (Linux, Mac, Microsoft, etc), if you can boot from a DVD or USB device, you can run this live system.